oasysai/oasysdb/readme.md

 # 👋 Meet OasysDB

 OasysDB is a **lightweight** and **easy-to-use** embedded vector database written in Rust.
-With its simple API, it requires no learning curve to understand and get started.

-OasysDB requires no server setup and configuration.
-Simply embed it directly inside your AI application by adding it as a dependency.
+With its simple API, it requires no learning curve to understand and use.
+OasysDB also requires no server setup and configuration.
+It is designed to be embedded directly inside your AI application simply by adding it as a dependency.

 ```bash
 # Rust via Crates.io